-The only feeling more exhilarating than scoring an amazing new project is seeing the satisfaction of clients when they see the finished product.
-Getting from the point A to the point B is a process which usually begins with a discovery workshop.
+The only feeling more exhilarating than scoring an amazing new project is seeing the satisfaction of clients when they see the results.
+The path to creating a digital product usually begins with a discovery workshop.

 These workshops usually happen on-site or at our offices, with the majority of stakeholders present and focusing on the project.
 Over the years, we have delivered hundreds of projects and facilitated just as many workshops, most of them face-to-face.

-Absolutely!
-We’ve been creating software long enough to confirm that our know-how in software design and development is best utilized when the entire team understands what they’re building, and for whom.
+We’ve been creating software long enough to confirm that our know-how in software design and development is best utilized when the entire team understands what they’re building – and for whom.

 A lack of technical knowledge, misunderstanding of the complexities of software development, and underestimating critical details can turn into expensive problems for the client at a later stage if they are overlooked at the beginning.

-1. Break down the workshop into smaller chunks
+1. Break down your workshop into smaller chunks

 Remote workshops require more focus and discipline from all participants.
-It’s simply not as interactive as meeting in-person, and sitting long hours in front of a computer makes it easier for our brains to wander off.
+It’s simply not as interactive as meeting in person, and sitting for long hours in front of a computer makes it easier for our brains to wander off.

 2. Have a well-defined agenda and workflow

 Make sure to communicate the agenda at least one week in advance.
 This is a no-brainer for any meeting, but it’s crucial for workshops because the goal is to have a bunch of data and information to work with by the end of each session.

 Our teams have two agendas; one for participants and one for the facilitator.
 The former is a general one that we share with the calendar invite.
 The latter is much more detailed and plans out every ten to twenty minutes of the workshop.
 This way, the materials and resources are all in one place, and this also helps keep up the pace of the workshop.